-In agile we can use either a burn-up chart or burn-down chart for tracking the health of releases or sprints.
-These charts help the team and stakeholders to understand how is the progress in any point of the release or sprint.
+In agile project management, we can use either a Burn-Up chart or a Burn-Down chart to track releases or sprints’ health.
+These charts help the team and stakeholders understand the progress at any point of the release or sprint.

-On the other hand the burn-up chart shows you the information based on the progress from bottom to top.
-This report demonstrates three lines: scope, expected progress and actual progress.
+On the other hand, the Burn-Up chart shows you the progress from bottom to top.
+In this report, you will find three lines: Scope, Expected progress, and Actual progress.

-Therefore, by looking at g the burn-down chart may result in giving the appearance that the team is not performing well, but the problem could be an increase on the scope of work.
+Therefore, looking at the Burn-Down chart may indicate that the team is not performing well, but the problem could be an increase in the scope of work.

-The similar information represented in a burn-up chart shows that the progress is 126 story points represented by the red line.
-However, in this case there is one more line that shows the scope, which is 352 story points.
+In the same information represented in a Burn-Up chart below, the progress is 126 story points, as you can see in the red line.
+However, in this case, we have one more line which shows us the scope, which is 352 story points.

-As you can see both charts showcase similar information from different angles: burn/remaining vs progress.
+As you can see, both charts show the same information but from different bonuses.

-To better understand the advantage of using burn-up chart
+Agile development: understand the advantage of using a Burn-Up chart

-As you can see below in the burn-down chart, , one could possibly think that the team did not do any progress, since the remaining story points for sprint five and sprint six are the same, 226 story points.
-However, the team did the best sprint ever because the scope was increased, which it did not reflect the real velocity of the team.
+In a Burn-Down chart, as you can see below, you’ll think that the team didn’t make any progress since the remaining story points for sprints five and six are the same, 226 story points.
+However, the team had the best agile sprint ever; because the scope increased, it didn’t show the actual velocity of the group.

-Using burn-Up chart allows to see the reality.
-In this case, the team has recovered the delay that they had of 50 story points and also put the project ahead by 26 story points as per the original plan.
+Using a Burn-Up chart during agile sprint planning lets you see what’s happening.
+In this case, the team recovered the delay and put the project ahead of the original plan by 26 story points.

-This information is reflected in the chart since the actual was 246 story points whereas, the target was 220 story point.
-Therefore, we can conclude t the team is doing well but that the problem is the scope changes.
+You can see this information in the chart since the actual is 246 story points whereas the target was 220.
+Therefore, despite the scope changes, we can see that the team is doing well.

-Using the burn-up chart with the following table one u can get the estimate of completion which is demonstrated with a brown line shown in the graph below.
-The deviation shown in the project, for example in this case 94 story points can also be seen in the burn-down chart.
-94 story points are the extra points needed from estimate at completion which is 378 story points to achieve the actual scope of 472 story points.
-Also, you can get a metrics related to scope and velocity.
+Using the Burn-Up chart and the following table, you can get an estimate for completion (brown line shown in the below graph) and the deviation you have in the project.
+In this case, that is 94 story points (the same as you can see in the Burn-Down Chart).
+Ninety-four extra story points are needed from the estimate at completion (378 story points) to achieve the actual scope (472 story points).
+Also, you can get metrics related to scope and velocity.

-Furthermore, based on the projection that the project will be finished by sprint 12, 472 story points are needed.
+Further, you can see based on the projection that the project will finish by sprint 12, as we need 472 story points.

-Using burn-up chart you will better understand the progress, change in scope and expected time of completion.
-It gives a more clear picture and control to all the stakeholders.
+Using Burn-Up charts allows for a better understanding of progress, scope change, and expected completion time.
+It gives a clearer picture and control to all the stakeholders.